 In documents published recently, the OTS makes various recommendations to reduce the complexity and administrative burden on taxpayers dealing with the

 IHT system.
 However, the suggestions and responses are not particularly new and have been discussed before.
 Unfortunately, the administration of IHT

 has become more complex and previous attempts at simplification have been unsuccessful.

 A second report, covering wider issues and the level of taxation in respect of IHT, is to follow in spring 2019 and we will have to wait to see whether the findings are then acted upon.
 For the time being, the UK IHT regime can be a difficult tax to navigate and specialist professional advice should be obtained, whether by executors dealing with an estate administration or by individuals engaging in succession planning and will writing.

 One of the professional bodies closely involved with the OTS consultation is the Society of Trust & Estate Practitioners (STEP).
-All solicitors in the Wills Trusts and Estates Department at Cullimore Dutton are members of STEP and Gill Knowles, the Head of Department, has recently been appointed as branch secretary for STEP Cheshire.
+All solicitors in the Wills Trusts and Estates Department at Cullimore Dutton are members of STEP.
 Our solicitors are specialists in IHT planning and have many years of experience dealing with and advising upon issues of taxation including IHT.
 We can provide you with the help you need to guide you through these complex issues.